 Are you going away for a week and planning to just take hand luggage?
 It’s going to be a squeeze but it’s more than possible if you follow a few simple tips!
 Packing light for a weekend away is relatively easy.
 If you’re away for 3 days you’ll only need to pack 2 outfits and some toiletries and you’re good to go.
 But what about when you’re going away for a whole 7 days!?
 How to you squeeze everything into your hand luggage for a week long trip?

-Here are my top tips for packing for a week away with just cabin baggage
+Here are my 10 top tips for packing for a week away with just cabin baggage

 1. Plan a rough itinerary before you go

 You may be wondering why being super organised and planning your trip before you leave would affect your packing but it really does.

 You’ll know how many outfits you’ll need for nights out, how many days you’ll spend on the beach, how much walking you’ll be doing and if you’ll need any special gear like walking boots or a fancy dress.

 3. Be a little bit gross

 Let your standards slip while you’re travelling and wear whatever you can multiple times.
 I’m the first to admit I’ll wear the same jeans all week while I’m away and just pack different tops to go with those jeans.
 It makes packing light so much easier!

 You don’t really need a fresh outfit everyday you’re away so double up wherever you can.